 Evolution of cancer testing

 Scientists have been looking to improve ways to detect and treat cancer.
 Radiation therapy and chemotherapy showed a lot of promise but both these treatments had their own drawbacks.
 Unfortunately, chemotherapy fails to distinguish between cancer cells and normal cells and therefore results in side effects.
-Similarly, radiation therapy in its early days failed to treat cancer completely as later tests showed presence of cancer cells after successful therapy.
+Similarly, radiation therapy in its early days failed to treat cancer completely as later tests showed the presence of cancer cells after successful therapy.

 In the past decade, medical research has contributed a great deal to improve these therapies.
 Today, they are more targeted than ever with minimal side effects.
 As a result, radiation and chemotherapy have helped millions of cancer patients live longer.